|

 did you feel when you discovered that you had art talent beyond others

+you knew?
 At that first art show, people would not believe I had been sculpting

 for only 6 weeks.
 During the course of the show, I became friendly with